This is the multi-page printable view of this section. Click here to print.

 - Operation Control Function: Provides a function to control the status of running servers.
 In addition to start and stop, restart is possible if there is an issue with the DB or to apply configuration values.
 When configured for high availability (HA), you can switch Active-Standby servers via Switch-over.

 - Backup and Recovery: Provides a data backup function based on its own backup commands.
-The backup time window and storage agency can be set by the user, and additional fees are incurred depending on the backup volume.
-It also provides a recovery function for backed-up data, so when the user performs a recovery, a separate DB is created and the recovery proceeds to the point in time selected by the user.
+The backup time window and storage agency can be set by the user, and additional fees are incurred based on backup size.
+It also provides a recovery function for backed-up data; when the user performs a recovery, a separate DB is created and the recovery proceeds to the point in time selected by the user.

 - Monitoring: CPU, memory, DB performance monitoring information can be checked through the Cloud Monitoring service.